 - CV and education credentials

 - Allowable file extensions for upload are: gif, jpg, mpg, png.

 - You may also link to media from YouTube, Vimeo and SoundCloud.

 - References (2-3) or up to 3 letters of recommendation

 - Your references should be familiar with you and your practice.

 Applications must be accompanied by a $25 fee.

 Given this residency is likely to fill up early you are advised to apply and submit your application materials before the deadline listed above.
 Applications submitted after that date are considered late and will be considered only if space remains or becomes available.

-- Although artists aged 18 and up are encouraged to apply, this program is not suitable for beginning filmmakers.
+- Open to artists age 18 and up; however, this program is not suitable for beginning filmmakers.